 5. Segment Your Work

 You know you want to enjoy your time with your children while they are home.
-Set something up with your husband in that you take time off during the day when the children are home, and at night after dinner, your husband takes over time with the children while you work.
+Set something up with your partner in that you take time off during the day when the children are home, and at night after dinner, your partner takes over time with the children while you work.

 Related Content: How to Flex Your Duties as a New Telecommuting Parent